Travilah, Maryland: Travilah Oak

 The Travilah Oak, a white oak tree estimated to be 275 to 300 years old, is located at the intersection of Travilah and Glen roads in Maryland.
 In 2006, the tree was listed as having a height of 98 ft, a crown spread of approximately 100 ft, and a circumference of 17.5 ft.
 A small park, open to the public, surrounds the huge tree.
 The crossroads was once the community of Travilah, and consisted of a general store, a town hall, a few homes, and a church.

 Travilah Town Hall

 The Travilah Town Hall was built around 1910, and the building was used for meetings and entertainment.
 The corporation formed to construct the building defaulted on its mortgage in 1918, and it became privately owned although it continued to be used for community purposes.
 Although the building has historical significance, it is currently privately–owned.

 Culture, recreation, and wildlife

 Travilah has been called one of the best places to live in Maryland by multiple sources.
-In addition to its highly rated schools, proximity to desirable workplaces, tranquility, and history, it has numerous parks and a museum.
-Glenstone Modern Art Museum is located in Travilah on Glen Road not far from the historic Travilah crossroads at the intersection of Travilah Road and Glen Road.
-It is a private art museum owned by a couple considered "among the world's top art collectors".
-Visitors are admitted every 30 minutes and therefore should have reservations.
+In addition to its highly rated schools, proximity to desirable workplaces, tranquility, and history, it has numerous parks and other amenities.
+The Glenstone private art museum is located not far from the historic Travilah crossroads at the intersection of Travilah Road and Glen Road.